 - If that fails to get a suitable answer, that's when the decision needs to be made: how urgent is the review?
 If you feel that the odds of significant technical mistakes is low and/or the technology isn't a big one that lots of people will need or use, then you can probably let things go for a while and let reviews naturally happen a bit at a time.

 - If the odds of a serious mistake are higher and/or the tech is a key one, then you should escalate the review request to an MDN administrator (Jean-Yves, Sheppy, Will, Florian, Jérémie, etc) and see if they agree that it's urgent; if they do, they can attempt to encourage someone to take on the review, or find a manager to prod someone into action.
-Ask on the #mdn channel for help making this happen.
+Ask in the MDN Web Docs chat room for help making this happen.

 Writing the request